pesi-/node-busmq/docs/usage.md

 * `serving` - emitted when the service will start receiving `request` events
 * `connected` - emitted once connected to the service as a consumer
 * `disconnect` - emitted when disconnected from the service
 * `request` - emitted when a request is received from a requester.
-The event handler should have the form `(request, reply)`, where `request` is the data the requester sent, and `reply` is a function that the revice handler invokes once handling is done.
+The event handler should have the form `(request, reply)`, where `request` is the data the requester sent, and `reply` is a function that the service handler invokes once handling is done.
+It is also possible to call `reply.createWriteStream()` to stream the reply back to the requester.
 * `error` - emitted when an error occurs.
 The listener callback receives the error.

 ## Publish/Subscribe